-On 18 October 2015, British web site The Independent published an article titled “Ominous Cloud Looming Over China Creates apparition of floating city” (citing an outlet responsible for propagating two widespread, separate hoaxes as its source):
+On 18 October 2015, the British Independent news site published an article titled “Ominous Cloud Looming Over China Creates Apparition of Floating City” (citing an outlet responsible for propagating two widespread, separate hoaxes as its source):

 Footage of the phenomenon appears to show towerblock-like formations over the city of Foshan in the Guandong province of China, apparently bringing many people to a standstill in the street.
 It reportedly lasted only a few minutes before disappearing,

 Experts said the phenomenon, a video of which was shown on Chinese television, was a common optical mirage, according to The Inquisitr … Online commentator Julie Wagoner said: “In my opinion, CERN, HAARP and Project Blue Beam could all have a little something to do with this.
 We just never know because the media only tells what the “elite” allow to be told.
 I am certain there are those of you who know what and who I am referring to when I say, “elite”.
 This is definitely something we will be seeing more of.”

 A 19 October 2015 entry on the popular web site IFLScience similarly framed the rumor as one involving an event that had in fact occurred, reporting: